aashoo17/notes/src/linux/command_line/fish/fish.md

 **PATH variable**
 PATH variables act as normal lists, except they are are implicitly joined and split on colons.

+-x => exporting a variable means this will be sent to process started by this shell

 e.g.1
 ```bash
 set -x MYPATH 1 2 3     # this will set variable to list elements 1:2:3 => echo $MYPATH shows as 1 2 3 though